Dynamical Models for Random Simplicial Complexes: Convergence of the empirical distribution

 If we define the matrix $A_{x x'} = f(x') \E{\xi_{x'x}}$, since $f>0$ it is easy to see that $A$ is irreducible.
 Thus we may deduce Theorem \ref{empir_limit} by applying Theorem \ref{thm:polyurnconvergence}.

-\subsection{Hypothesis \textbf{H2}}
+\subsection{Hypothesis {\rm\textbf{H2}}}

-In order to prove Theorem \ref{empir_limit} assuming \textbf{H2}, we show that $\Pi_n, n \geq 0$ is a measure-valued P\'olya process (MVPP), a concept recently introduced by~\cite{bantha} and~\cite{maimar}.
+In order to prove Theorem \ref{empir_limit} assuming \textbf{H2}, we show that $\Pi_n, n \geq 0$ is a measure-valued P\'olya process (MVPP), a concept recently introduced in~\cite{bantha} and~\cite{maimar}.
 We then apply results from~\cite{maivil}.
 Let $\mathcal S$ be a locally compact Polish space and $\mathcal M(\mathcal S)$ be the set of finite, non-negative measures on~$\mathcal S$.
-Recall that $\mathcal M(\mathcal S)$ is Polish when equipped with the Prokhorov metric.
+Recall that $\mathcal M(\mathcal S)$ is also Polish when equipped with the Prokhorov metric (which metrises the weak topology when we view $\mathcal M(\mathcal S)$ as the dual of the space of bounded continuous functions from $\mathcal S$ to $\mathbb{R}$).
 For a given kernel $P$ on $\mathcal S$ and $\mu \in \mathcal M(\mathcal S)$, we define the measure